gauthamkolluru/gauthamsk.me/content/Technology/password_keeper_version_1_0.md

 draft: false
 ---

-# Automation Series - Article 3: A Simple Personal Password Manager with Encryption

 Below is the code for a simple password manager for personal use with encryption for those who want to store all your passwords hassle free, without spending a penny.
 This is just 1.0 version of this task. ` `  ` Version 2.0 `  ` ` in under development and the strategy will be almost completely different from this one.
 This is just a beginning.

 ### Details of the Development Environment